Avian influenza in cats: Symptoms

 However, a cat that is infected with a low dose of the virus may not necessarily show symptoms.
 Though they may be asymptomatic, they can still transfer small amounts of the virus.

 Treatment and prevention

-Cats can be protected from H5N1 if they are given a vaccination, as mentioned above.
-However, it was also found that cats can still shed some of the virus but in low numbers.
+There is currently no commercial vaccine to prevent or treat H5N1 in cats.

 If a cat is exhibiting symptoms, they should be put into isolation and kept indoors.
 Then they should be taken to a vet to get tested for the presence of H5N1.
-If there is a possibility that the cat has Avian Influenza, then there should be extra care when handling the cat.
+If there is a possibility that the cat has avian influenza, then there should be extra care when handling the cat.
 Some of the precautions include avoiding all direct contact with the cat by wearing gloves, masks, and goggles.
 Whatever surfaces the cat comes in contact with should be disinfected with standard household cleaners.

-Researchers have given tigers an antiviral treatment of Oseltamivir with a dose of 75 mg/60 kg two times a day.
-The specific dosage was extrapolated from human data, but there hasn't been any data to suggest protection.
+Researchers have given tigers an antiviral treatment of oseltamivir with a dose of 75 mg/60 kg two times a day.
+The specific dosage was extrapolated from human data, but no data exist to suggest protection.
 As with many antiviral treatments, the dosage depends on the species.